bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/f/FullScaleOutput_2WLErKhy1AxhskSWPS52wJ/Documentation.md

-Indicate the full scale output of the Earthquake Accelerometer.
+Indicates the full scale output of the earthquake sensor or accelerometer.